shovon/hyperguard/README.md

 */
 ```

-A valdiator has a `validate` method, which you can invoke for the purposes of validating data.
+A validator has a `validate` method, which you can invoke for the purposes of validating data.

 ```typescript
 const data: any = {